starling021/ehtools/README.md

 > (ehtools)> if

-    INFO: Runs ifconfig and gives the names and information about all network devices.
+    INRuns ifconfig and gives the names and information about all network devices.

 > (ehtools)> 1

-    INFO: Enable wlan0.
-    (d1 disables it)
+    Enable wlan0. (d1 disables it)

 > (ehtools)> 2

-    INFO: Enable wlan0mon.
-    (d2 disables it)
+    INFO: Enable wlan0mon. (d2 disables it)

 > (ehtools)> 3

-    INFO: Randomize or set the MAC
+    Randomize or set the MAC
     address to a specific value.

 > (ehtools)> 7

-    INFO: View the public IP address your computer is leaving on sites you visit.
+    View the public IP address your
+    computer is leaving on sites you visit.

 > (ehtools)> 19

-    INFO: Look up the physical address of a given
-    IP address to determine it's relative location.
+    Look up the physical address of a given IP address to determine it's relative location.

 > (ehtools)> scan

-    INFO: Start an ARP scan on the network to discover nearby devices.
+    Start an ARP scan on the network to discover nearby devices.

 > (ehtools)> start

-    INFO: Start monitor mode on the wireless network adapter.
+    Start monitor mode on the
+    wireless network adapter.

 > (ehtools)> stop

-    INFO: Stop wireless monitor mode on the network adapter.
+    Stop wireless monitor mode
+    on the network adapter.

 ***